Skip to main content

 Important details:

-build — Runs once after deploy or git push (e.g. npm install, compile).
+• build - Runs once after deploy or git push (e.g. npm install, compile).
 Executes from /home/node/clawd.
 Output logged to /tmp/user-build.log.
-Max 5 min timeout.
+5 min timeout.
 If build fails, start does not run.

-Retry scripts — If you need to re-run the build/start lifecycle (e.g. after pushing changes), use the Retry Scripts option in your agent’s settings or call the API endpoint.
+• Retry scripts - To re-run the build/start lifecycle (e.g. after pushing changes that didn’t trigger a build), use the Retry Scripts action on the Danger tab or call POST /v0/agents/{agentId}/scripts/retry.

-Set protected: false for public routes, or true (default) to require auth
+• Set protected: false for public routes, or true to require a gateway token

-Use __AGENT_HOST__ as a placeholder in config files — it gets replaced at runtime with the agent’s public hostname
+• Use __AGENT_HOST__ as a placeholder in config files - replaced at runtime with the agent’s public hostname

 Example Vite config using the host placeholder: